15 Japanese Historical Figures to Know for Your Japanese Holiday

 Even if you aren’t into history, you’ll still regularly encounter references to these larger-than-life Japanese historical figures during your Japanese holiday.
 Here are 15 key Japanese historical figures to know about when having a holiday in Nihon.
 Though all have long since passed from this world, their legacies—and the gorgeous tourist attractions associated with them—continue to be prominent in the Land of the Rising Sun.

-15 Fascinating Japanese Historical Figures to for Your Japanese Holiday
+15 Famous Japanese Historical Figures to for Your Japanese Holiday

 - Prince Shōtoku (聖徳太子 AD 574–AD 622)

 - Toyotomi Hideyoshi (豊臣秀吉AD 1537–AD 1598)

 - Date Masamune (伊達政宗AD 1567–AD 1636)

 - Saigō Takamori (西郷隆盛AD 1828 - AD 1877)

 - Natsume Sōseki (夏目漱石AD 1867–AD 1916)